data-catering/data-caterer-docs/docs/docs/validation/upstream-data-source-validation.md

 ## Basic join

-Join across datasets by particular columns.
+Join across datasets by particular fields.
 Then run validations on the joined dataset.
-You will notice that the data source name is appended onto the column names when joined (i.e. `my_first_json_customer_details`), to ensure column names do not clash and make it obvious which columns are being validated.
+You will notice that the data source name is appended onto the field names when joined (i.e. `my_first_json_customer_details`), to ensure field names do not clash and make it obvious which fields are being validated.

-In the below example, we check that the for the same `account_id`, then `customer_details.name` in the `my_first_json` dataset should equal to the `name` column in the `my_second_json`.
+In the below example, we check that the for the same `account_id`, then `customer_details.name` in the `my_first_json` dataset should equal to the `name` field in the `my_second_json`.

 === "Java"

     ```java
     var firstJsonTask = json("my_first_json", "/tmp/data/first_json")
-      .schema(
+      .fields(
         field().name("account_id").regex("ACC[0-9]{8}"),
         field().name("customer_details")
-          .schema(
+          .fields(
             field().name("name").expression("#{Name.name}")
           )
       );